 Exquisitely detailed paintings that celebrate world cultures and civilizations

-For thirty-eight years Perlmutter Gallery has worked with private collectors, museums, corporate collections
+For thirty-nine years Perlmutter Gallery has worked with private collectors, museums, corporate collections

 and bank trust departments for the acquisition of original Jenness Cortez paintings.